liampshaw/CoV-homoplasy-filtering/README.md

 **Default: >1**
 *Rationale*: homoplasies only present in isolates from a single originating or submitting lab could be due to batch effects.

 These thresholds can be changed in the main script.
-See manuscript for more discussion of the rationale.
+See Manuscript1 for more discussion of the rationale.

 ## Outputs